xtrasmal/sqlit/README.md

 # sqlit

-**The lazygit of SQL databases.** Connect to Postgres, MySQL, SQL Server, SQLite, ClickHouse, Supabase, Turso, and more from your terminal in seconds.
+**The lazygit of SQL databases.** Connect to Postgres, MySQL, SQL Server, SQLite, ClickHouse, FirebirdSQL, Supabase, Turso, and more from your terminal in seconds.

 A lightweight TUI for people who just want to run some queries fast.